-Second, the Feynman-like diagrams produced by this theory label monomials and we had the surprise to see that they naturally combine in a way compatible with the monomial multiplication and co-addition.
+Second, the Feynman-like diagrams produced by this theory label monomials; these monomials combine in a manner compatible with the monomial multiplication and co-addition[‡].
 This is the Hopf algebra DIAG.

-Third, the natural noncommutative pull-back of this algebra, LDIAG, has a basis (the labelled diagrams) which is in one-to-one correspondence with that of the Matrix Quasi-Symmetric Fonctions (the packed matrices of MQSym), but their algebra and coalgebra structures are completely different.
-In particular, in this basis, the multiplication of MQSym implies a sort of shifted shuffle with overlappings reminiscent to Hoffmann's shuffle used in the theory of polyzeta functions [11].
-The superpositions and overlappings involved there are not present in the (non-deformed) LDIAG and, moreover, the coproduct of LDIAG is co-commutative and the one of MQSym is not.
+Third, the natural noncommutative pull-back of this algebra, LDIAG, has a basis (the labeled diagrams) which is in one-to-one correspondence with that of the Matrix Quasi-Symmetric Functions (the packed matrices of MQSym), but their algebra and co-algebra structures are completely different.
+In particular, in this basis, the multiplication of MQSym implies a sort of shifted shuffle with overlappings reminiscent of Hoffmann's shuffle used in the theory of of polyzeta functions[10].
+The superpositions and overlappings involved there are not present in the (non-deformed) LDIAG and, moreover, the coproduct of LDIAG is co-commutative while that of MQSym is not.

-BThe aim of this paper is to introduce some "parametric algebra" between the two Hopf algebras LDIAG and MQSym.
-The striking result is that, introducing parameters to count, in the most natural way, the crossings and overlappings of the shifted shuffle one can witness that the resulting law is associative (graded with unit).
+β The aim of this paper is to introduce a "parametric algebra" which mediates between the two Hopf algebras LDIAG and MQSym.
+The striking result is that when we introduce parameters which count the crossings and overlappings of the shifted shuffle, one notes that the resulting law is associative (graded with unit).
 We also show how to interpolate with a coproduct which makes, at each stage, our algebra a Hopf algebra.
-The result is thus a three-parameters Hopf algebra deformation which specialises to LDIAG at (0,0,0) and to MQSym at (1,1,1).
-Moreover it appears that, for one set of parameters, the multiplication rule of LDIAG covers the one of Euler-Zagier sums.
+The result is thus a three-parameter Hopf algebra deformation which reduces to LDIAG at (0,0,0) and to MQSym at (1,1,1).
+Moreover it appears that, for one set of parameters, the multiplication rule of LDIAG recovers that of Euler-Zagier sums.